wusteven815/wusteven815/README.md

-## Hi, I'm Steven 👋
+## Good morning, afternoon, evening!

-I'm a first year at the University of Waterloo's Math Honours co-op program!
+I'm Steven, a first year at the University of Waterloo's Math Honours co-op program!
 I enjoy programming and computer science, so I hope I can either transfer to the CS program or match my courses as close as possible.

 ---